-Honey butter cake layers, baked with caramelized pears and covered in a honey cream cheese frosting.
+Honey Pear Upside Down Cake – honey butter cake layers, baked with caramelized pears and filled and covered in a honey cream cheese frosting.

-Before making this cake, I knew that I didn’t want to do a fruit filling and I didn’t want to put the pears into the batter (for no particular reason – just the mood I was in, I guess).
-That left me with one option: cooking the pears on top of the cake because putting them in the batter just seemed to hide the fruit instead of highlight it.
+Before making this cake, I knew that I didn’t want to do a fruit filling and I didn’t want to put the pears into the batter.
+I don’t like chunks of fruit in my cake layers.
+Just personal preference.
+That left me with one option: cooking the pears on top of the cake, just like an upside down pineapple cake.

 How good does this cake look?
 Even without the honey cream cheese buttercream, it’s already got great flavors and texture.
 You could cut a slice right now and walk away happy… but don’t… the honey cream cheese frosting is definitely worth waiting for.

 For the frosting, I added a little honey to my cream cheese frosting.
 This creates an awesome flavor but definitely a sticky frosting.
 It will be extremely hard to get perfectly smooth sides on this cake, with this frosting.
 I suggest decorating your cake with a little texture.
 I used the back of my offset icing spatula and created a swirl around the cake.

 And if pictures aren’t enough, here’s a quick video of this step: